ruksad/ruksad/README.md

 ### Hi there 👋

-:movie_camera: I’m currently working on something really cool like blockchain, web3 and dapps
+:movie_camera: I’m currently working on something really cool like statistics, data science and machine learning

 <!--
 **ruksad/ruksad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.